 There can sometimes be confusion about exactly what the difference is between supply chain management and logistics.
 The two may seem similar, but they have different functions.

 Supply chain management is about the collaboration and partnerships to get the goods from raw material to the end consumer; it is about the partnerships and collaborations within this supply chain process.
-Logistics is one part of the supply chain management; logistics is about moving the goods from one place to another.
-In some instances, the logistics providers will also store the goods and send them on to the end consumer.
+Logistics is one part of supply chain management; logistics is about moving goods from one place to another.

 What is Supply Chain Management?

 Supply chain management is responsible for the entire product or service from beginning to end.
 For example, for a home decor product, the supply chain management would be responsible for sourcing and procurement, manufacturing, shipping, importation, wholesale, and distribution to retail or the end consumer.
 Supply chain management is about the process, plans, implementation, and control of the goods from the beginning stages to the end-user.

 Supply chain management brings together multiple partners to source, manufacture, transport, store, supply, and sell the goods.
 In other words, it is the entire process from the beginning stages of manufacturing the product to delivering the product to the end-user.

 Here are some as aspects of Supply Chain Management:

 - About Collaboration and Partnerships – Supply chain management has a lot to do with collaboration and partnerships.
 The supply chain is about cooperation and collaboration within the supply chain to ensure products and services will ship at the quality, quantity, time, and price.